App Tracking Transparency (ATT)

 What is App Tracking Transparency?

-App Tracking Transparency (ATT) is Apple’s framework that compels iOS apps to obtain permission from users before tracking their activity across other platforms and websites.
+Apple’s App Tracking Transparency (ATT) is a user privacy framework that compels iOS apps to obtain permission from iPhone users before tracking their activity across other platforms and websites.
 The goal of ATT is to keep customer data private and check its unauthorized access by companies seeking to make a profit.

-The ATT prompt has three components, although some apps have decided to include a pre-prompt to prepare the user for the official ATT prompt.
+The ATT prompt has three components, although some apps include a pre-prompt to prepare the user for the official ATT prompt.

 1. Standard text: “Allow [AppName] to track your activity across other companies’ apps and websites?”